DiegoAndresGlez/TrashMonster/README.md

 # Trash Monster

 ### ¿What is it about?
 The game is focused on collecting the largest number of plastic bottles plagued by the evil trash monster.
 While doing this task, you must pay attention to your health meter as you will have to dodge the monster to keep moving forward!
+Game was made with Java Swing library.

 ![](https://i.imgur.com/9gQU7Vd.gif)